hotspotty/documentation/docs/pricing/migration-guide.md

 The **community** and **pro** plans do not support collaboration between multiple team members per workspace.
 The **business** plan allows up to 10 team members per workspace.

-So if your workspace has multiple team members you have two options:
+So if your workspace has multiple team members, you have two options:

 1. Upgrade your workspace to the **business** plan
-2. Remove the other team members (except yourself)
+2. Remove all other team members (except yourself)

-In case you do not do act before the 2nd of April, the workspace will be locked except for the settings tab so you can move forward with one of the options above.
+In case you do not act before the 2nd of April, the workspace will be locked except for the settings tab so you can move forward with one of the options above.

 ## Users with multiple workspaces